HSF/phoenix/guides/users.md

 ### The Phoenix iconbar

-At the bottom of the main view you have the phoenix iconbar (which can be shown/hidden by clicking on the arrow on top):
+At the bottom of the main view you have the Phoenix iconbar (which can be shown/hidden by clicking on the arrow on top):

 ![Phoenix iconbar](images/phoenix-icon-bar.png "Phoenix icon bar")